 When it comes to building healthy relationships, several crucial steps must be taken.
 These steps include(but are not limited to):

-- Learning to genuinely listen to others.
-It can be easy to spend the time that someone is talking thinking of what you are going to say next.
+- Learning to listen to others genuinely.
+It can be easy to spend the time that someone is talking, thinking of what you will say next.
 This happens all of the time in Alcoholics Anonymous meetings.
-We want to share, but we don’t want to make a fool of ourselves, so we quietly contemplate what we are going to say while tuning the speaker or the other sharer out.
+We want to share, but we don’t want to make a fool of ourselves, so we quietly contemplate what we will say while tuning the speaker or the other sharer out.
 Listen actively!
 Trust that whatever you say will make sense and resonate with someone else who needs to hear it.

 - Communicating honestly and effectively.
 You won’t be able to develop a healthy relationship if you lie – about anything!
-Saying you’re having a good day when you’re having a bad day is a common practice, but to form meaningful bonds with others you must be honest all of the time.
+Saying you’re having a good day when you have a bad one is a common practice, but to form meaningful bonds with others, you must be honest all the time.

 - Ask for help when you need it, and offer support when you can give it.
-Asking for help can be difficult, or seem intimidating.
-Doing so does not indicate weakness it indicates quite the opposite.
-There is a major strength in knowing when you need assistance, and knowing that you have the tools necessary to help someone else in the future.
+Asking for help can be difficult or seem intimidating.
+However, doing so does not indicate weakness.
+On the contrary, it indicates quite the opposite.
+There is a major strength in knowing when you need assistance and knowing that you have the tools necessary to help someone else in the future.

 - Set and maintain healthy boundaries.
-This can be difficult to do when you don’t have the proper tools in place.
+This can be difficult to do when you don’t have the proper tools.
 You will learn how to set and maintain boundaries in inpatient treatment, and you will need to utilize this skill with your friends and your daily members to stay sane.

 Absolute Awakenings Treatment Center

 At Absolute Awakenings, we help our clients learn how to build and maintain healthy and meaningful relationships in early recovery.
-We truly are a family, and we work towards making sure that every one of our clients feels safe, supported, and appreciated.
+We truly are a family, and we work towards ensuring that every one of our clients feels safe, supported, and appreciated.